IRS Criminal Investigation: Data Analysis

 The IRS continues to maintain its presence internationally, with attachés on the ground in various locations.
 These attachés are responsible for coordinating with foreign governments and law enforcement agencies and assisting with information exchanges.

 The IRS is targeting both institutions and individuals; individuals targeted include bankers as well as foreign account holders.
 Courts are imposing increasingly heavy fines and even prison sentences.
-The statistics, published by the IRS international investigations, and indictments since 2014 can be accessed by clicking here.

 Individuals have been increasingly targeted through a two-fold increase in FBAR penalty cases between 2016 and 2017.
 The IRS Criminal Investigation division believes that many taxpayers are not complying with foreign reporting requirements.
 It is estimated that between 6 and 9 million US persons reside internationally and only a fraction of these taxpayers are complying with their US reporting annually.
 In recent years, FBAR filings continue to increase, in 2015, just over 1 million FBARs were filed.